zongzw/f5-oslbaasv2-tools/f5-oslbaasv2-batchops/README.md

 # Ansible Playbooks For Performance Test

-Files in this folder is another way(compared to `f5-oslbaasv2-batchops`) for creating lbaasv2 resources in batch.
+Files in this folder is a way for creating lbaasv2 resources in batch.

-## Why Do we need It

-`f5-oslbaasv2-batchops` is an executable binary, which is not easy for maintenance, also the parameter is relatively complicated.

 ## Usage